oerpli/oerpli.github.io/_posts/2021-04-03-fdf-counter-arguments.md

 Immune escape happens if the virus evolves/mutates in a way that allows spread even in a vaccinated population.
 The theory is that partial immunity might be especially bad as the virus could reproduce in a host for several generations until the immune system doesn't recognize the virus anymore and the immunity (conferred by the vaccine) is rendered ineffective.

 I am not aware of a serious analysis or model that evaluated the risk of immune escape.
-More often than not the theoretical possibility of immune escape is invoked without any cost/benefit analysis.
+More often than not the theoretical possibility of immune escape is invoked without any model or cost/benefit analysis[^1]

 Therefore, I just list some possible counterpoints and if anyone wants to make the case that the risk of immune escape is too high with a "First Doses First" approach, they should address at least some of these points, else I likely won't find it very convincing.

 - It's known that the immune system of old people is weaker than that of young people.
 If less than 100% protection is something VERY BAD THAT WE SHOULD BE WORRIED ABOUT, why do we vaccinate old people despite a higher chance that they (on average) will be only 92% or 93% immune and not 100%?
 There is no magical threshold just at the average immunity conferred by the 2nd dose of BNT162b2, else we would also ban less effective vaccinations (such as J&J, AZ)